GSA/search-gov/README.markdown

     rake sunspot:solr:run
     rake sunspot:solr:reindex

-On a Mac, ElasticSearch is easy to install with [Homebrew](http://mxcl.github.com/homebrew/).
+On a Mac, Elasticsearch is easy to install with [Homebrew](http://mxcl.github.com/homebrew/).

     $ brew install elasticsearch

+To upgrade via homebrew:

+    $ brew update && brew upgrade elasticsearch

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

+### Indexes

 You can create the USASearch-related indexes like this: